INFO

 Image histogram

-By default image histogram is displayed below the image.
-Histogram is updated when image is changed.
+By default the image histogram is displayed below the image.
+Histogram is updated when the image is changed.
 Clicking on the histogram shows some statistics.
 Default size for histogram is calculated automatically.
 Size can be adjusted in the interface section and the histogram display can be disabled in the interface section.

 Below are some configuration options for preview and generic interface